 The World's Best Fishing Boat

-In the video below, meet Frank Jones, designer/creator of the Twin Troller.
-In this video, Frank tries to help you answer the most important question a fisherman may have.
+In the video series below, meet Frank Jones, designer/creator of the Twin Troller.
+In the series, Frank tries to help you answer a very important question.
 What kind of fisherman am I?
 Am I a Jon boat Fisherman?
 Kayak Fisherman?
 Tracker Fisherman?
 Big Bass Boat Fisherman?

 Twin Troller owners come from all walks of life and fish all types of fish.
 From Muskie Anglers in Minnesota to Redfish Hunters in Florida, Crappie Dudes in Ohio to 10 lb.
 Big Bass hopefuls from California to the Carolinas.

 If you’re considering buying a kayak to fish from, you may want to see this series first.

 Click in the upper left corner of the video to reveal the videos in the playlist.
 They are:

 - Episode 1: Basic Rules for Kayak Fishing

 - Episode 2: Passion for Paddling